paulmbw/paulmbw-blog-2019/src/pages/2019-01-12---about/index.md

 Hi there!

-Welcome to my blog.
-My name is Paul, I am 23 years old living and working in London.
-I'm currenty a software engineer at [Medidata](https://www.mdsol.com/en) (btw, we are hiring!
-Contact me via my [email](mailto:paul.waweru58@gmail.com)).
+I'm Paul, I'm 23 and I describe myself as a curious, energetic, complex being navigating through this thing called life.
+I currently reside in London working as a software engineer for [Bulb](https://www.bulb.co.uk).
 For more information about what I do exactly, have a look at my [CV](./paulwawerucv.pdf).

-I hope to use this blog as a platform for sharing my thoughts, opinions and experiences on both tech related stuff and other topics in general.
+That is a photo of me in Pula, Croatia (a wonderful city btw, you should visit!).

+This blog is compirsed of my opinions and my opinions alone.
+I'll post stuff about tech, travelling, or random things that tickle my fancy.
+Feel free to read and share!

-You can easily contact me via my [Linkedin](https://www.linkedin.com/in/paul-waweru-35652594/) and view my projects on [Github](https://github.com/paulmbw).
+You can easily contact me via my [LinkedIn](https://www.linkedin.com/in/paul-waweru-35652594/) and view my projects on [Github](https://github.com/paulmbw).

+If you're in the tech field looking for your next role (either software engeering, QA etc.), drop me a message on LinkedIn or feel free to [email](mailto:paul.waweru58@gmail.com) me.

+That's all, enjoy! 👻